-- (A) Retail communications concerning registered investment companies (including mutual funds, exchange-traded funds, variable insurance products, closed-end funds and unit investment trusts) that include or incorporate performance rankings or performance comparisons of the investment company with other investment companies when the ranking or comparison category is not generally published or is the creation, either directly or indirectly, of the investment company, its underwriter or an affiliate.
-Such filings must include a copy of the data on which the ranking or comparison is based. - (B) Retail communications concerning security futures.
-The requirements of this paragraph (c)(2)(B) shall not be applicable to: - (i) retail communications concerning security futures that are submitted to another self-regulatory organization having comparable standards pertaining to such retail communications; and - (ii) retail communications in which the only reference to security futures is contained in a listing of the services of a member. - (C) Retail communications concerning bond mutual funds that include or incorporate bond mutual fund volatility ratings, as defined in Rule 2213.
+(A) Retail communications concerning registered investment companies (including mutual funds, exchangetraded funds, variable insurance products, closed-end funds and unit investment trusts) that include or incorporate performance rankings or performance comparisons of the investment company with other investment companies when the ranking or comparison category is not generally published or is the creation, either directly or indirectly, of the investment company, its underwriter or an affiliate.
+Such filings must include a copy of the data on which the ranking or comparison is based.

+(B) Retail communications concerning security futures.
+The requirements of this paragraph (c)(2)(B) shall not be applicable to:

+(i) retail communications concerning security futures that are submitted to another self-regulatory organization having comparable standards pertaining to such retail communications; and

+(ii) retail communications in which the only reference to security futures is contained in a listing of the services of a member.